djkepa/custom-react-hooks/packages/use-click-outside/README.md

 The `useClickOutside` hook is designed to detect and handle clicks outside of a specified element or set of elements.
 This is particularly useful for closing modal windows, dropdowns, and other components when a user interacts outside of them.

+## Features

+- **Element Focus Management:** Detects clicks outside of the specified element(s), which is essential for managing the focus and closing modal windows, dropdowns, and other components.
+- **Customizable Event Listening:** Listens for specific events like `mousedown` and `touchstart` to determine outside clicks, with the option to customize the events.
+- **Dynamic Detection Control:** Provides the ability to enable or disable the click outside detection dynamically, which offers flexible integration with various UI state requirements.
+- **Ref Exclusion:** Allows for the exclusion of certain elements (by refs) from triggering the outside click logic, which is useful when certain elements within the component should not close it.
+- **Multiple Element Support:** Can handle multiple elements as an array of refs, which is great for complex components that may consist of disjointed elements.
+- **Simple Integration:** Easy to integrate into existing components with minimal changes required to the existing structure.

 ## Installation

 Choose and install individual hooks that suit your project needs, or install the entire collection for a full suite of utilities.